RNE: plug-and-play diffusion inference-time control and energy-based training: Methods

 Under a Bayesian interpretation, the forward and backward transition kernels play the roles of the likelihood and the Bayesian posterior.
 Ordinarily, one’s goal is to infer the posterior, but here---assume both kernels are available---we can directly form their ratio to compute the ratio of marginals.

 A similar conclusion also exists in continuous time through the concept of time-reversal.
 Specifically, considering the SDE evolving from $p_\tau$ to $p_{\tau'}$: given regularity on $\mu_t$, one can define its time-reversal \citep{anderson1982reverse,9a350bc3-5552-3c07-bec5-2119235ec937}: where $\nu_t = \mu_t - \epsilon_t^2 \nabla \log p_t$, and $p_t$ is the law for $X_t$.
-Clearly, the forward and backward diffusion processes in \Cref{eq:dm_fwd,eq:dm_bwd} (or equivalently \Cref{eq:general_dm_fwd,eq:general_dm_bwd}) exemplify this time-reversal pairing.
-In practice, however, the exact score function $\nabla \log p_t$ is typically intractable.
-For now, let's assume the explicit solutions to these equations are already available.
-In the following sections, we will introduce approximation or cancellation techniques to render our approach practical.
+The forward and backward diffusion processes in \Cref{eq:dm_fwd,eq:dm_bwd} (or equivalently \Cref{eq:general_dm_fwd,eq:general_dm_bwd}) exemplify this time-reversal pairing.